 Goals describe what the drivers of a product innovation want to achieve with it.
 They are the strategic or business objectives behind all innovation efforts.
 Making them explicit provides strategic orientation, makes stakeholder impact verifiable and helps detect a potential conflict of goals.

-Why does the organisation want to invest in a product innovation?
+Why does the organization want to invest in a product innovation?

 What is leading the people who drive a product innovation forward?